mspandit/mspandit.github.io/_posts/2016-07-23-bot-api-survey.markdown

 remain valid: Organizations that are already using one of the above messaging platforms might be willing to pay for a bot that provides information and services highly relevant to the enterprise---information and services that would otherwise require costly human mediation or time-consuming search.
+One example is [Wade & Wendy](http://wadeandwendy.ai/), a conversational recruiting bot.
+NextIT has been in this space for some time, and [butter.ai](http://butter.ai/) is providing enterprise file search through a conversational interface.
 Competitive advantage in such a model will arise from

 * selling capabilities beyond those of the IT departments of organizations,
 * speed and efficiency (cost) of implementation,
 * levels of automation, eliminating human labor,
 * customization to the specific needs of the organization.

+This model would also apply to companies that provide a conversational UI to existing complex applications.
+For example, [sudo.ai](https://www.sudo.ai/) and [Birdly](https://salesforce.getbirdly.com/), which provide a conversational UI to Salesforce.com.

 Facebook seems to be enabling brand engagement via the Messenger Platform, and the business model here is obviously very marketing oriented.
 Marketing and IT